nix-community/trustix/README.md

 This information can now be used by a Trustix user to:

--   track build reproducability across a large number of builders.
+- track build reproducibility across a large number of builders.
 - trust only builds that have been confirmed by a majority of selected builders.
 - automatically identify and exclude misbehaving builders such as `Chuck` in above's example.

 ## Documentation